alexbyrnes/india_procurement_scraper/README.md

-india_procurement_scraper
+Procurement Data Scraper
 =========================

-Scraper for DC Data Sprint: Indian Procurement Tenders.Gov.IN
+Scraper for DC Data Sprint: Indian Procurement at Tenders.Gov.IN